 Navigating a changing regulatory landscape

 Consumer-serving companies operate in a dynamic landscape where technology, consumer preferences and regulatory frameworks are constantly evolving.
 Artificial intelligence (AI) and the commodification of user data and attention have transformed existing businesses and generated entirely new ones.
-Knowledge of the impact of products and services on consumer health and safety also continues to grow, as seen in the recent research into the effects of PFAS chemicals on health and the environment, the impact of sugar on long-term health, and the rise of digital addiction and dependency.
+Knowledge of the impact of products and services on consumer health and safety also continues to grow.
+For instance, this may be seen when it comes to the long-term impact of PFAS chemicals, sugar, excessive antibiotics and digital dependency on health and the environment.

 We recognise that companies are already subject to laws and regulations related to consumer interests, from product safety and labelling standards to data protection regulations and anti-trust law, and we expect companies to respect applicable laws and regulations in markets where they operate.
 However, regulation varies in scope and enforcement across markets and sectors.
 We believe companies that align themselves with international standards and emerging regulation can further reduce regulatory risk, ease access to new markets and reduce reputational risk – while mitigating the risk of adverse impacts on consumers.
 As a global, financial investor, we will support the development of international standards, including emerging regulation of data privacy and AI.